UPDATED February 22, 2021

-You can also let the President know that if (when!) the RESTAURANTS Act passes, you want him to sign the legislation without hesitation!
+You can also let the White House know that you want to see the original $120 billion amount, not the reduced $25 billion package.
 Here’s the White House Comment Line: 202-456-1111.

-A recent study found that 85 percent of independent restaurants are likely to close by the end of the year if direct aid like the revitalization fund is not provided to the industry, so please show your support today, and every day, until the HEROES Act passes.
+A recent study found that 85 percent of independent restaurants are likely to close by the end of the year if direct aid is not provided to the industry, so please show your support today, and every day, until the HEROES Act passes.